tc39/notes/es7/2015-11/nov-19.md

 DD: We want to have a full story with async iterators and have a single story to present to the web before pushing this forward

-YK: And maybe things won’t fit together if we do it piecewise
+YK: And maybe things won't fit together if we do it piecewise

 WH: I share that concern